By Peter Jeff

 Here’s an idea to maintain your hope in tough times.
 Reading time: 2:56

 When he was 67, the life’s work of this famed scientist, inventor of the light bulb and 1200 other patents went up in flames.
 Seven of his light bulb factories burned down.
-He was under-insured.
+He was underinsured.

-But within 36 hours Tom Edison brought together a team of 1500 people who immediately began building even bigger and better factories.
+But within 36 hours Edison brought together a team of 1500 people who immediately began building even bigger and better factories.

 “No one is ever too old to make a fresh start,” Edison said.